jccheng-hub/PDchain/README.md

     --outprefix outputs/ex2_1brs_control
 ```

-The `NONE` keyword at where the contigs is supposed to be tells `rfd_chain` to skip RFdiffusion.
+The `SKIP` keyword at where the contigs is supposed to be tells `rfd_chain` to skip RFdiffusion.

 `--natbias 10` applies a biasing weight of 10 towards the native (input) residues at every position during MPNN sequence design.
 A weight of 10 basically forces MPNN to recover the input residues at every position, preventing any actual sequence design but still allowing MPNN to rebuild/repack the side chains.